 CATERING AND TAKE OUT

-Hyman’s Seafood, located in downtown Charleston at the 215 Meeting Street, sells kosher certified meals that are prepared by the Chabad of Charleston.
+Hyman’s Seafood, located in downtown Charleston at the 215 Meeting Street, sells kosher certified meals prepared by the Chabad of Charleston.
 The restaurant will sell them frozen or hot and they come completely sealed and double wrapped.

-There are no certified kosher caterers in Charleston.
-However there are a variety of local caterers who can do large elegant affairs as well as small dinner parties and take out Shabbat meals, when prepared under supervision in the BSBI kitchen.
-All kosher certified events and meals must bear the KCC logo.
+There are a number of non-kosher caterers who can do large elegant affairs as well as small dinner parties, when prepared under kosher supervision in a certified kosher kitchen.
+All certified events and meals must bear the KCC logo.
 Please contact the synagogue office for details.

 Several of the local grocery stores in Charleston enjoy a significant stock of kosher items.
 They are: